a basketball lovers paradise

 Puerto Rico is truly a one-of-a-kind place, where American innovation and influence meet Latin culture and tropical Caribbean beauty.
 Where else in the world can I bike to a covered basketball court to shoot some hoops, pick up some delicious comida criolla at a food truck on the way home, and then finish the day off with a walk on the beach with my wife to take in another spectacular sunset? 🙂

-(BTW, if you in the area and want to shoot some hoops, hit me up!)
+(BTW, if you in the area and want to shoot some hoops, post a message to the group on Facebook to see if anyone else is playing!)